BCom Disinvestment in India Notes Study Material

 - Mineral Oils.

-- Mining of iron ore, manganese ore, chrome ore, gypsum, sulphur, gold and diamond.(BCom Disinvestment in India Notes Study Material)
+- Mining of iron ore, manganese ore, chrome ore, gypsum, sulfur, gold, and diamond.

-- Mining of copper, lead, zinc, tin, molybdenum and wolfram.
+- Mining of copper, lead, zinc, tin, molybdenum, and wolfram.

 - Minerals specified in the schedule to Atomic Energy Order, 1953.